mtigas/homebrew-tor/README.md

     brew tap mtigas/tor

-You'll notice that `arm` and `tor` throw errors -- this is because those formulae cannot technically replace the original ones in Homebrew core.
-You can install any of the packages in this by manually denoting the "tap" prefix (mtigas/tor):
+You'll notice that `brew install tor` throws warnings -- this is because the formula cannot technically replace the original one in Homebrew core.

-	brew install mtigas/tor/obfsproxy
+You can install any of the packages in repo by manually denoting the "tap" prefix (mtigas/tor):

-	brew install mtigas/tor/arm
+	brew install mtigas/tor/tor

 ### Method 2: Raw URL